kalmyk/fox-wamp/README.md

   })
 ```

-### Options Description
+### Publish Options Description
 * retain: boolean, keep in Key Value storage.
 Default value is false that means message does not retain.
 * when: struct, publish only if the key meets requirements. null means that key should not be exists.
 * watch: boolean, applicable if `when` option defined.
-Provide ability to wait the necesssary condition and do action immediately.
-If several clients waits for that the only one achieves acknowledge message.
+Provide ability to wait for the necesssary condition and then do action immediately.
+If several clients waits for same value the only one achieves acknowledge of message.
+* will: value that will be assigned at the session disconnect.
+If the value is changed by another
+process the will value is cleaned.

+### Subscribe Options
+* retained: boolean, corresponding values from key value storage will be returned as immidiate events.

 ### Aggregate Engine for the data streams